paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 * Practice decoding different JSON strings to master the art of bringing your data back home.

 **Bonus Tip:** Remember, decoding is just the first step.
 You can use serialization to turn your Python treasures back into JSON gems for sharing whenever needed!

-Congratulations!
-You've unlocked the secrets of decoding JSON strings back into Python data structures!
-Go forth and collect data treasures from all corners of the internet!

 **Remember:**